IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/getting-started/frequently-asked-questions-faq.md

 ---

-## Insufficient storage when installing the APK
+## I get an insufficient storage error when installing the APK

 You may encounter an `INSTALL_FAILED_INSUFFICIENT_STORAGE` error when installing the APK on the emulator.
 Ensure that the emulator AVD has sufficient disk storage configured: